 - 3. Lower the header onto blocks to keep the cutterbar off the ground. - 4.
 Lower the reel completely.
 If stored outside, tie the reel to the frame to prevent rotation caused by the wind. - 5.
 Repaint all worn or chipped painted surfaces to prevent rust. - 6.
 Loosen the drive belts. - 7.
 Lubricate the header thoroughly leaving excess grease on the fittings to keep moisture out of the bearings. - 8.
 Apply grease to exposed threads, cylinder rods, and sliding surfaces of components. - 9.
-Check for worn components and repair as necessary. - 10.
+Lubricate the knife.
+Refer to the inside back cover for recommended lubricants. - 10.
+Check for worn components and repair as necessary. - 11.
 Check for broken components and order replacements from your Dealer.
-Immediate repair of these items will save time and effort at the beginning of next season. - 11.
+Immediate repair of these items will save time and effort at the beginning of next season. - 12.
 Replace or tighten any missing or loose hardware.
-Refer to 8.1 Torque Specifications, page 517.
+Refer to 8.1 Torque Specifications, page 569.